VampZie/R/Exercise 2/info.md

 _Required packages_: `bio3d`

-- Secondary structure composition (α-helix, β-sheet, coils) --$start	The starting residue number of a secondary structure (like a helix or sheet)
-  $end	The ending residue number of that structure
-  $chain	The chain ID (e.g., "A", "B", "D", "F" — different chains in the protein)
-  $type	Type of secondary structure
+- Secondary structure composition (α-helix, β-sheet, coils) --$start	The starting residue number of a secondary structure (like a helix or sheet) --$end	The ending residue number of that structure --$chain	The chain ID (e.g., "A", "B", "D", "F" — different chains in the protein) --$type	Type of secondary structure
 - Ramachandran plot stats (phi/psi angle distribution)
 - B-factor (flexibility of atoms) called temperature factor or atomic displacement parameter) measures the flexibility or movement of atoms in a crystal structure.